Tulsa County Elected Officials

 The official website for the City of Jenks

 Jenks is a city in Tulsa County, Oklahoma, United States, and a suburb of Tulsa, in the northeastern part of the state.
 It is situated between the Arkansas River and U.S. Route 75.
-Jenks is one of the fastest growing cities in Oklahoma.
-As of the 2000 census, the city population was 9,557, but by 2010, the population was 16,924. (from wikipedia.org)
+Jenks is one of the fastest-growing cities in Oklahoma.
+The city's population was 16,924 in the 2010 census, but by 2020, this had grown to 25,949. (from wikipedia.org)

 Phone: (918) 299-5883